YahiaAbusaif/YahiaAbusaif/README.md

 - 📫 How to reach me **Yahiaali2014.ya@gmail.com**

-- 📄 Know about my experiences [My CV](https://drive.google.com/file/d/1AGtUq4eJeZ2k_vcixUszcW3xu16Hae-O/view?usp=sharing)
+- 📄 Know about my experiences [My CV](https://drive.google.com/file/d/1xfOlCsEfLrIzcGg_9XxAYg102239yP9W/view?usp=sharing)

 - 📄 you can find some of my codes for problem solving on my codeforces account [hacked](https://codeforces.com/profile/hacked)

-- ⚡ Long term goals **Learning C# .net core then frontend with React maybe after that I will learn one python backend framework (django or flask) or explore more fields like mobile development using flutter**
+- ⚡ Long term goals **Learning .net core then frontend with React maybe after that I will learn one python backend framework (django or flask) or explore more fields like mobile development using flutter**

 <h3 align="left">Connect with me:</h3>
 <p align="left">